April 1, 2026 10 min read

 Where to Start

 If you've read this far, go try it.
 Right now.
-Open a spreadsheet, list your bills from smallest to largest, put your monthly dividend income at the top, and start subtracting.
-See how many bills your dividends already cover.
+Open a spreadsheet, list your core monthly expenses from smallest to largest, put your estimated monthly dividend income at the top, and start subtracting.
+See how many of your core expenses your dividend income covers at today's estimate.
 It takes five minutes and I promise you'll look at your portfolio differently afterward.

-The first time an expense hits 100%, you'll know exactly what I mean.
+The first time a core expense hits 100%, you'll know exactly what I mean.

 Nothing on DivFreedom is financial advice.
 The DivFreedom Score is a proprietary rating based on publicly available data — not a buy or sell recommendation.
+Dividend amounts and yields are estimates based on company-declared payouts and are not guaranteed.
 Do your own research.
 Talk to a financial advisor if you need one.

 Start Tracking Your Dividend Freedom